The Data Stream Page

 Dataflow Computing is not new

-Datastream Computers have been implemented already in the late 80ies at Kaiserslautern.
-But at that time such computers, also called Xputers, have been classified as exotic.
-However, for programming a straight forward FPGA such a datastream model looks quite natural, since there are no instruction streams running through.
+Datastream Computers have been implemented already in the late 80ies at Kaiserslautern, also called Xputers.
+For programming a straight forward FPGA such a datastream model looks quite natural, since there are no instruction streams running through.
 We at Kaiserslautern defined its underlying "anti machine" paradigm as the counterpart of the von Neumann paradigm.
 The anti machine uses data counters instead of a program counter.
-Using a reconfigurable address generator (e.g. GAG) we avoided instruction streams for address computation, parts of asM modules ("auto-seqeuencing memories").
+Using a reconfigurable address generator (e.g. GAG) we avoided memory-cycle-hungry instruction streams for address computation, parts of asM modules ("auto-seqeuencing memories").

 We implemented an Xputer architecture which we called "MoM" (map-oriented machine), within the "PISA" project: a VLSI design rule check accelerator.
 When the design was started in 1984, first Xilinx FPGAs just coming to the market have been very small.
 To avoid needing 256 XILINX FPGAs we designed and implemented our own much more area-efficient reconfigurable chip called DPLA.
 It has been fabricated within the "E.I.S.
 Projekt" multi project chip intrastructure.
-Compared to classical software implementation we obtained a speed-up by more than 15,000.
+Compared to classical software implementation we obtained a speed-up by more than 15,000 - i. e. more than 15 years erlier than any other projects reaching similar speed-up facors.

 not have a von Neumann bottle neck and have much less overhead